theisaachome/books-summary/modern-java-in-action/chapter-02.md

 ```

-- create different behaviors for the sort method by creating an ad hoc implementation of Comparator.
+- create different behaviors for the sort method by creating an adhoc implementation of Comparator.
 For example,
   - using an anonymous class:

 ```java